ViPS: Video-informed Pose Spaces for Auto-Rigged Meshes: Results

 \subsection{Pose Editing}

-We use the guidance mechanism, described in \Cref{sec:method}, as a form of semantically meaningful, automatic inverse kinematics.
-Users specify sparse joint constraints via drags (for e.g., by moving a paw forward or raising the head), and guidance projects these edits back onto the learned manifold.
+We use the guidance mechanism (\Cref{sec:method}) as a form of semantically meaningful, automatic inverse kinematics.
+Users specify sparse joint constraints via drags (e.g., by moving a paw forward or raising the head), and guidance projects these edits back onto the learned manifold.
 The model therefore corrects the edit into a plausible pose while maintaining asset‑specific validity.

-\paragraph{Constrained edits.} \Cref{fig:pose_editing} shows examples of single‑handle edits.
+\paragraph{Constrained Edits.} \Cref{fig:pose_editing} shows single‑handle edits.
 Each example includes the original pose, the edited pose, and the user-specified edit.
 In practice, the guidance behaves like automatic IK: it satisfies the handle motion but also redistributes motion across the chain in a semantically plausible way (e.g., shoulder and torso adjust when a paw is moved).
-Further, it imposes additional semantic constraints such as limiting extreme edits to a meaningful extent (e.g, head cannot be dragged too far below the feet).
-We can further demonstrate smooth transitions between edits using our pose-space traversal between the edited poses.
-This produces coherent transitions between edits, and is shown to be more plausible than joint‑space linear interpolation in our supplementary material.
+Further, it imposes additional semantic constraints such as limiting extreme edits to a meaningful extent (e.g., head cannot be dragged too far below the feet).
+We further demonstrate smooth transitions between edits using our pose-space traversal between the edited poses.
+This produces coherent transitions between edits that are more plausible than joint‑space linear interpolation (see supplementary material).